 March 16, 2021 - The Global Dialogue on Seafood Traceability (GDST) hosted an innovative interoperability implementation exercise to demonstrate solution providers’ workflows and choreographies to communicate traceability data.
 As a large and diverse business-to-business forum in the seafood sector, GDST aims to ensure the responsible and legal origin of seafood products by creating access to verifiable information through digital, interoperable traceability.
 Five leading traceability solution providers collaborated on the exercise, which leveraged the GDST 1.0 standards released in March 2020 to bring the industry together around common data requirements and data-sharing formats.
 The exercise showed how the standards, which utilize and extend GS1’s Global Traceability Standard 2.0, unite diverse seafood traceability systems and facilitate end-to-end traceability through global supply chains.

 Statement on Traceability and Port State Measures

-February 16, 2021 - Today, the GDST and four other leading industry and multi-stakeholder platforms in the seafood sector joined together to issue the joint statement set out below, calling for global action to fight illegal, unreported, and unregulated (IUU) fishing.
+February 16, 2021 - Today, the Global Dialogue on Seafood Traceability (GDST), and four other leading industry and multi-stakeholder platforms in the seafood sector, joined together to issue a joint statement calling for global action to fight illegal, unreported, and unregulated (IUU) fishing.
 Taken together, the five platforms represent over 150 companies, making this one of the largest seafood industry calls for action on record.
 Importantly, the five groups call for widespread adoption of the GDST standards as a top priority for eliminating IUU products from seafood markets.

 “Nowhere to land, nowhere to sell” Seafood sector giants focus action on closing ports and supply chains to illegal fishing